altaha/foam-kb/kb/ai/dl-convolutional-neural-nets.md

   - Not feasible to run fully-contected networks on large images
 - 2D topology of pixels (3D for video): there is relationships between nearby pixels.
 - Invariances to variations, like scale, translation, illuination, rotation, etc
-  - We want architctures for CV that can handle these "Inductive Biases" [[inductive-bias]]
+  - We want architectures for CV that can handle these "Inductive Biases" [[inductive-bias]]

 ## CNN Architecture
 - Your input is now a tensor (2D image with possibly multiple color channels)